 Thus, Hickok, Houde, and Rong’s account for the fluency-inducing effect of choral speech does not appear convincing to me.
 But what about the framework wherein this account was developed: the State Feedback Control model?
 Why is it relevant in the context of stuttering?
 Because it includes an internal feedback mechanism which is thought to play an important role in speech motor control.

-In Section1.3 of the main text and in two blog posts (May 18 and March 5 in 2019), I argue against the idea that a pre-articulatory self-monitoring via an internal feedback mechanism takes place during instantaneous speech under normal conditions in which the speaker hears his/her own voice.
+In Section1.3 of the main text and in the blog post from March 5, 2019, I argue against the idea that a pre-articulatory self-monitoring via an internal feedback mechanism takes place during instantaneous speech under normal conditions in which the speaker hears his/her own voice.
 Levelt (1995) as well as Hickok, Houde, and Rong (1011) and Hickok (2012) assume an internal feedback provided in the auditory sensory modality such that it can be processed by the speech comprehension system in much the same way as external auditory feedback.

 The question of whether or not such an internal feedback mechanism is active during overt speech is crucial for each theory that ascribes stuttering to a deficit in auditory feedback: If an internal feedback was active in addition to external auditory feedback, then deficits in the latter could be compensated for by the former, and there would be no reason for stuttering to occur.
 Then, each theory ascribing stuttering to an auditory feedback deficit would be implausible.
 It is therefore important to reach maximum clarity in this matter.